 It can be dangerous to give too much methotrexate.
-If you think you may have given your child too much methotrexate, contact your doctor or local NHS services (details at end of leaflet) or take your child to hospital.
-Have the medicine container or packet with you when you phone for advice or take it with you to the hospital, even if it is empty.
+If you think you may have given your child too much methotrexate, contact your doctor or local NHS services (111 in England and Scotland; 0845 4647 in Wales) or take your child to hospital.
+Take the medicine container or packet with you, even if it is empty.
 This will be useful to the doctor.
+Have the packet with you if you telephone for advice.